Endocrine & Neuroendocrine Surgery

 Before Surgery

 • 01 Consultation.
-Your first visit involves a thorough review of your imaging, labs, biopsy results, and medical history.
-We discuss your diagnosis, options, and what surgery involves, with time for all your questions.
+A thorough review of your imaging, labs, and history, a clear discussion of your options, and time for every question.

 • 02 Pre-operative workup.
-Depending on your procedure, you may need additional labs, imaging, or specialist clearance.
-Our team will guide you through exactly what is needed and when.
+Any additional labs, imaging, or clearance you need — our team guides you through exactly what and when.

 • 03 Day of surgery.
-Most procedures are performed at Rush University Medical Center.
-You will meet with anesthesia, and Dr. Michelakos will see you before the operation.
-Thyroid and parathyroid surgeries typically take 1–3 hours.
+Most procedures take place at Rush University Medical Center.
+Thyroid and parathyroid operations typically take 1–3 hours.

 After Surgery

 • 01 Recovery.
-Most thyroid and parathyroid patients go home the same day or after one overnight stay.
-Adrenal surgery typically requires 1–2 nights.
+Most thyroid and parathyroid patients go home the same day or after one night; adrenal surgery typically requires 1–2 nights.
 Pain is usually well-controlled with oral medications.

 • 02 Monitoring.
-Calcium and hormone levels are checked after surgery as needed.
-You will receive clear discharge instructions and know exactly who to call if you have concerns.
+Calcium and hormone levels are checked as needed, with clear discharge instructions and a direct line for any concerns.

 • 03 Follow-up.
-A follow-up appointment is scheduled within 2 weeks.
+You are seen within 2 weeks.
 Long-term surveillance with endocrinology, oncology, or both is coordinated based on your diagnosis.

 Schedule an Appointment